CSGN Development Fund

 - WIAT projects comprising capital works that don’t have an FGS WIG Standard Cost.

 - Formal or informal food growing projects with a focus on community lead activities or engaging local communities and encouraging the Good Food Nation ethos (that people in Scotland are able to buy, eat and serve food that is affordable, healthy and sustainable).
+Community Growing projects may apply for intervention rates of up to 75%.

 - Vacant & Derelict Land – Greening (including temporary greening) of vacant or derelict land registered on the Scottish Vacant and Derelict Land Register.